 It does not cover damage to the unit you are renting.

 Extraordinarily expensive items may also not be covered past a certain amount (often $5,000).
 For example, if you have a collectible watch worth $10,000, you may need to purchase supplemental insurance for the item as your tenant insurance policy won’t cover the entire cost of replacement.

 No. If you rent the unit you live in you only require tenant insurance which is often more affordable than home insurance.
 You want to be properly insured, and tenant insurance will do that for renters.

-You can contact your assigned Surex broker/advisor or contact the insurance company directly.
+You can contact your assigned Surex insurance broker/advisor or contact the insurance company directly.
 Make sure you have your policy # and details of the claim prepare when you call.